yubrajbhoi/termux-python/Doc/library/ctypes.rst

 :attr:`~Structure._pack_` class attribute in the subclass definition.
 This must be set to a positive integer and specifies the maximum alignment for the fields.
 This is what ``#pragma pack(n)`` also does in MSVC.
+It is also possible to set a minimum alignment for how the subclass itself is packed in the same way ``#pragma align(n)`` works in MSVC.
+This can be achieved by specifying a ::attr:`~Structure._align_` class attribute in the subclass definition.

 :mod:`ctypes` uses the native byte order for Structures and Unions.
 To build structures with non-native byte order, you can use one of the